Swami Aseemanand: Early life

 Aseemanand was born Naba Kumar Sarkar in Kamarpukar located in the Hooghly district of West Bengal.
 (Over time he also used the aliases Jiten Chatterjee and Omkarnath.)
 His father was Bibhutibhushan Sarkar, a noted freedom fighter, and his mother is Pramila Sarkar.
 He is one of seven brothers.

-His early life was influenced by Ramakrishna and his world-renowned disciple Swami Vivekananda.
-As a student he was inducted into the Rashtriya Swayamsevak Sangh (RSS).
-A graduate in physics, he did his post-graduation from the University of Burdwan, at which time his association with the RSS got stronger.
-He went on to work for the RSS full-time as a pracharak in 1977 with the Sangh Parivar organisation Vanavasi Kalyan Ashram (VKA), which works for tribal welfare.

 His name Aseemanand was courtesy his guru, Swami Parmanand, in whose ashram in Bangramanjeshwar of Bardhaman Aseemanand stayed till 1988.

 Activities in the Dangs district

 In 1993, he came to the headquarters of VKA in Jaspurnagar in Chhattisgarh.
 After two years, Aseemanand was sent to Dangs district of Gujarat to work with tribals in the area.
 Local tribals told him that Shabari, from the Ramayana, had lived in their forests, which influenced Swami Aseemanand to build a Shabari temple there.
 He was quite popular among Dang tribals.
 When Vanavasi Kalyan Ashram shunted him out of Dang over some controversy, the tribals refused to cooperate and he had to be brought back to placate them.
 "We demolished thirty churches and built temples.
 There was some commotion."